piky/devstack/doc/source/overview.rst

 -------------------

 -  single node
--  multi-node is not tested regularly by the core team, and even then only minimal configurations are reviewed
+-  multi-node configurations as are tested by the gate

 Exercises
 ---------